AkshayGadekar/bulkExportCSV/README.md

 ```bash
 php artisan queue:work --queue=bulkExportCSV,default
 ```
-You can specify which queues queue worker should process by priority depending on your needs.
+Of course, You can specify which queues queue worker should process by priority depending on your needs.

 ## More Options in 'build' method of 'BulkExportCSV'
 ### Define Columns for Export CSV